Article first published on March 20, 2020 and updated on SEPTEMBER 30, 2022

 A: If you are unable to find a flight or your flight has been canceled due to COVID-19, you can ask for an extension of stay in Korea by providing a letter of reason and a copy of a newly booked flight to the immigration office in Korea (if a flight is able to be booked).
 The decision will be up to immigration.

-Q: I am a registered alien in Korea (visa holder with an alien registration card (ARC)).
+Q: I am a registered alien in Korea (visa holder with a residence card).
 If I want to travel outside of Korea, what do I need to do?

-A: If you are planning on departing and returning to Korea while your ARC is still valid – as of June 1, 2020, in order to reduce the amount of imported COVID-19 cases, the government is temporarily requiring all ARC holders to apply for a re-entry permit before departing Korea.
+A: If you are planning on departing and returning to Korea while your residence card is still valid – as of June 1, 2020, in order to reduce the amount of imported COVID-19 cases, the government is temporarily requiring residence card holders to apply for a re-entry permit before departing Korea.
 The re-entry permit is KRW 30,000 and can be acquired at airports and immigration offices.
 If you do not acquire the re-entry permit, your visa will be cancelled upon departure.
 If you do not return to Korea before your re-entry permit expires, your visa will cancelled, no exceptions.
 Also, before you return to Korea, you need to receive a health check detailing related COVID-19 symptoms (written in Korean or English) within 48 hours of departure.
 A-1, A-2, A-3, and F-4 visa holders are exempt.
 Some visa holders/nationalities no longer require the re-entry permit, please confirm with immigration prior to traveling.
 Some re-entry permit exemptions have been restored.
 Please check with immigration whether you would required one or not.

 Q: I am studying during my visa-free tourist period.
 Do I need the re-entry permit before I depart Korea?

-A: No, the re-entry permit only applies to registered aliens (visa holders with an ARC).
+A: No, the re-entry permit only applies to registered aliens (visa holders with a residence card).

-Q: If I leave Korea and am not planning on returning before my ARC expires, do I need a re-entry permit?
+Q: If I leave Korea and am not planning on returning before my residence card expires, do I need a re-entry permit?

 A: No, the re-entry permit only applies to registered aliens that will return to Korea before their period of stay on the visa expires.